-The university rented apartments off-campus from 4 different buildings for undergraduate and graduate resident students from January 2011- May 2011.
+The university rented apartments off-campus from a building for undergraduate and graduate resident students from January 2012- May 2012.
 These apartments fall under the law enforcement jurisdiction of the local municipalities.
 Crimes occurring in these apartments are reported in the Non-Campus Buildings and Property Category of the Annual Security Report.